MarcosAtMorais/TypeEffectivenessKit/README.md

 ## 💭 Related

 This package is just for hobby and educational purposes.
 It may not be used for commercial releases.
-Pokémon is a trademark of Nintendo.
-No copyright or trademark infringement is intended.
+Pokémon is a trademark of Nintendo, Game Freak, The Pokémon Company and Creatures Inc. No copyright or trademark infringement is intended.